Altria Group Inc. (MO) Shares Soar Above 1-Year High

 Sponsored

-The average price point forecasted by analysts for Altria Group Inc. (MO) is $49.62, which is $3.47 above the current market price.
-The public float for MO is 1.78B, and currently, short sellers hold a 0.95% ratio of that float.
-The average trading volume of MO on April 24, 2023 was 8.33M shares.
+The average price suggested by analysts for MO is $49.62, which is $2.11 above the current market price.
+The public float for MO is 1.78B, and currently, shorts hold a 0.85% of that float.
+The average trading volume for MO on May 01, 2023 was 8.38M shares.

 MO’s Market Performance

-The stock of Altria Group Inc. (MO) has seen a 2.49% increase in the past week, with a 2.21% rise in the past month, and a 2.69% gain in the past quarter.
-The volatility ratio for the week is 1.15%, and the volatility levels for the past 30 days are at 1.18% for MO..
-The simple moving average for the past 20 days is 2.96% for MO’s stock, with a 2.57% simple moving average for the past 200 days.
+The stock of Altria Group Inc. (MO) has seen a 2.95% increase in the past week, with a 6.72% rise in the past month, and a 7.63% gain in the past quarter.
+The volatility ratio for the week is 2.06%, and the volatility levels for the past 30 days are at 1.35% for MO.
+The simple moving average for the last 20 days is 4.47% for MO stock, with a simple moving average of 5.30% for the last 200 days.

 Analysts’ Opinion of MO